admazzola/optimism-testing-toolkit/README.md

-## Miners Guild Contract
+## Solidity Unit Testing Toolkit

 #### Getting Started

-This contains the contract and unit tests for the Miners Guild DAO.
+This contains a solidity contract and unit tests for it.
+By default it uses solc v8.

 #### Commands:
     nvm install 14 (requires node14)